LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    file.
 The method will fail if the file does not exist.

-For compatibility and simplicity, Lasso supports the following unbound methods which function in the same manner as the `web_response` bound methods:
+For compatibility and simplicity, Lasso supports the following unbound methods which function in the same manner as the :type:`web_response` bound methods:

 .. method:: include(path::string)
 .. method:: library(path::string)